Originally published: 24 March 2026

 Manufacturing and engineering

-Continuous noise exposure may require either ear defenders or ear plugs depending on comfort and duration.
+Continuous noise exposure may require either ear defenders or ear plugs depending on comfort, duration and compatibility with other PPE.

 Logistics and warehousing

-Noise levels vary, so ear plugs may be preferred for flexibility and comfort.
+Noise levels vary by site and task, so ear plugs may be preferred where flexibility and comfort are priorities.

 Maintenance and workshops

-Short bursts of noise may suit easily removable protection such as ear defenders.
+Short bursts of loud noise may suit easily removable hearing protection such as ear defenders.

-Hearing protection should be checked regularly to ensure it remains effective.
+Hearing protection should be checked regularly to make sure it remains effective and comfortable.

 Replace equipment if:

-- Ear defender cushions are worn or damaged
+- Ear defender cushions are worn, split or damaged

-- Ear plugs lose their shape or effectiveness
+- Ear plugs lose shape, hygiene or fit

-Disposable ear plugs should be replaced regularly, while reusable equipment should be maintained properly.
+Disposable ear plugs should be replaced regularly, while reusable equipment should be cleaned and maintained correctly.

 Managing hearing protection across teams

-For businesses supplying PPE to teams, maintaining consistent supply is essential.
+For businesses supplying PPE across teams, consistent hearing protection issue is important for both safety and compliance.

 Best practices include: